-Tip-Offs Anonymous Hotline
+Tip-Offs Anonymous Hotline and other whistle-blower reports

-We endeavour to promote a culture of openness and transparency throughout the Group and, as such, employees and other stakeholders are encouraged to report unethical conduct and other transgressions that they may become aware of.
+We endeavour to promote a culture of openness and transparency throughout the Group and, as such, employees and other stakeholders are encouraged to report unethical conduct and other transgressions that they may become aware of

-An independently monitored whistleblowing hotline, Deloitte's Tip-Offs Anonymous, is available to all our stakeholders who may use the hotline to report suspected fraud and/or any other activities that are considered to be transgressions of our Code of Conduct or any of our other policies and procedures.
+An independently monitored whistle-blowing hotline, Deloitte's Tip-Offs Anonymous, is available to all our stakeholders who may use the hotline to report suspected fraud and/or any other activities that are considered to be transgressions of our Code of Conduct or any of our other policies and procedures.
 Training and awareness sessions are conducted periodically to promote the use of this facility for its intended purpose.
-Key customers, service providers and suppliers are formally informed of the availability of this line.
-The details in respect of this hotline are also available online
+Key customers, service providers and suppliers are periodically informed of the availability of this line.
+The details in respect of this hotline are also available online.
+Our whistle-blower's policy and standard operating procedure provides guidance to prospective whistle-blowers and details the protections available to them, including protection against occupational detriment.

-All reports from this hotline received during the year were logged and, where appropriate, reported to the relevant managers timeously after having been considered by the Group Ethics Committee.
+All reports from this hotline or from other whistle-blowing sources received during the year were logged and, where appropriate, reported to the relevant managers timeously after consideration by the Group Ethics Committee.
 Disciplinary action has been taken where employees have been found to have transgressed and corrective actions have been implemented where necessary to improve controls and to prevent recurrence of the incident.
-Reports detailing the tip-offs received, how these tip-offs have been investigated and the corrective measures taken, are submitted to the A&R Co and S&E Co on a quarterly basis.
+Reports detailing the tip-offs received, how these tip-offs have been investigated and the corrective measures taken, are submitted to the Audit & Risk Committee and Social & Ethics Committee on a quarterly basis.

-The below table provides a breakdown of the tip-offs received via the Tip-Offs Anonymous Hotline during the year:
+The table below provides a breakdown of the tip-offs received via the Tip-Offs Anonymous Hotline and other whistle-blowing sources from across the Group during the year: